There are generally three periods of fiddle classes per day. A detailed daily schedule will be handed out on arrival.

-Fiddle classes may have either three or four periods per day.
-A detailed daily schedule will be handed out on arrival and will also be posted on this page before camp starts.
 Campers may participate in or audit any classes, or may wish to try an additional instrument.
-The piano and other non-fiddle classes have limited enrollment to allow for greater individual attention.
+The piano and any other non-fiddle classes have limited enrollment to allow for greater individual attention.

-In 2016 we will offer fiddle classes on six levels: Very Beginner, Beginner, Intermediate I (slow speed), Intermediate II (medium speed), Intermediate III (fast speed), and Advanced (wicked fast!).
+In 2018 we will offer fiddle classes on four levels, based on your speed at learning by ear: Slow, Medium, Fast, and Super Fast.
 Fiddlers choose one primary level, and may change this level during the school week.
 They may audit other levels as long as they do not appreciably change the pace of those classes.
-Fiddlers auditing a higher level class must not slow the class by making demands on the teacher that are not appropriate for that level, and fiddlers auditing a lower level class must not demand that the teacher go faster than what the majority of the students can handle.
 Similarly, other instruments are welcome in fiddle classes, but their owners are responsible for working out whatever compatibility issues they may encounter without placing undue demands on the teachers or slowing the classes.

 For all instrumentalists, the ability to read music and play by ear are both useful.
 Most classes will be taught by ear, but sheet music for all tunes taught in class will be provided at the end of camp.